Horse64/core.horse64.org/docs/Features.md

   in scripting *by default.*

 - 📦 **If you need self-contained deployment.**
-  Ship server and desktop apps easier.
+  Ship server and desktop apps more easily.

 - ⚖ **If you need flexibility.** The multi-paradigm design provides flexibility and good object-oriented support.